 FIG. 19.
-Domes formation within the epithelial tissue. (a) Creation and dissolution of dome-like structures in the bulk of mature MDCK-II monolayers.
-At 0h, all cells are in contact with the surface.
-At 4h, the domes are formed in the middle of the field of view.
+Domes formation within the epithelial tissue. (a) Creation and dissolution of domelike structures in the bulk of mature MDCK-II monolayers.
+At 0 h, all cells are in contact with the surface.
+At 4 h, the domes are formed in the middle of the field of view.
 The cells are moved upwards and away from the focal plane.
-Only the base of the domes is visible in the form of two bright circular structures.
-At 6h, the circular structures disappear as the domes collapse and the cells return to the focal plane. (b) 3D structure of the domes and corresponding magnified picture of the basal side of the monolayer. (c) Long-term characterization of the domes average density within the monolayer and size.
+Only the base of the domes is visible, in the form of two bright circular structures.
+At 6 h, the circular structures disappear as the domes collapse and the cells return to the focal plane.
+All scale bars account for 100 μ m. (b) 3D structure of the domes and corresponding magnified picture of the basal side of the monolayer. (c) Long-term characterization of the domes' average density within the monolayer and size.